ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

   2. Check how many products that are listed under each category
   3. Calculate the total number of review per category
   4. show product that has the highest average ratings
-  5. acertain the average actual prices Vs the discounted prices by category
+  5. Acertain the average actual prices Vs the discounted prices by category
-  6. List the products that have the highest number of reveiws
+  6. To List the products that have the highest number of reveiws
   7. Find how  many products that have a discount of 50% or more
-  8. Show the distribution of product ratings i.e. how many products that are rateed 3.0, 4.0 etc
+  8. To show the distribution of product ratings i.e. how many products that are rated 3.0, 4.0 etc
-  9. calculate thetotal potential revenue of actual price * rating count by category
+  9. calculate the total potential revenue of actual price * rating count by category
-  10. Finds out the number of unique products per price range bucket e.g. <200, <200-500, >500
+  10. Find out the number of unique products per price range bucket e.g. <200, <200-500, >500
-  11. To Know kow the rating relate to the level of discount
+  11. To show how the rating relates to the level of discount
   12. Check how many products have fewer than 1,000 reviews
-  13. Which categories have product with the highest discounts
+  13. Find out which categories have product with the highest discounts
   14. To identify the top 5 products in terms of rating and number of reviews combined

 #### Task Question 2: Dashboard Creation
 I will use the clean dataset with the pivot outputs and build an Excel dashboard to unleash beautiful creativity

 ### DATA CLEANING/PREPARATION (EXCEL)
 In view of the preparation task concerning this product, I performed the followings: we have 2 options for the cleaning.
-We can go by writing funtion/formular or use Excel power query, I choosed Power query instead.
+We can go by writing functions/formular or use Excel power query, I choosed Power query instead.
 1. To "DATA" menu, "from get and transform data", click the table/range,
 2. The data was loaded to the Excel power querry,
-3. I viewed it to see the column quality, going through it, I observed that there was "NULLs" and "ERROR" in rating count. as far as am concerned the data is dirty.
+3. I viewed it to see the column quality, going through it, I observed that there was "NULL" and "ERROR" in the rating count. as far as am concerned the data is dirty.
-4. I shortened the "category" aspected of the dataset to make it look good if not, in the course of the analysis it may be too long.
+4. I shortened the "category" aspect of the dataset to make it look good, if not, in the course of the analysis it may be too long.
-5. Highlit and Right click on the category to choose split column by delimiter i.e. "left most delimiter", Ok, it split it into two, in the computer and accessories writing together
+5. Highlight and Right click on the category to choose split column by delimiter i.e. "left most delimiter", Ok, it splited it into two, in the computer and accessories writing together
-6. Right click again to replace values i.e value to find & then replace with space (it will be divided into two
+7. Right click again to replace values i.e value to find "&" then replace with "space" (it will be divided into two)
-7. HomeImprovement, MusicalIstrument and Officepractice are still together and they are the three arguments I added space
+8. HomeImprovement, MusicalIstrument and OfficeProduct are still together and they are the three arguments I added space
-8. IgGo to add column, "Conditional column", HomeImprovement, category 1, then HomeImprovement writing in space e.g. replace Home Improvement
+9. I Go to add column, "Conditional column", HomeImprovement, category 1, then HomeImprovement writing in space e.g. replace Home Improvement
-9. add clause to repeat the remaining two i.e. MusicalInstrument and OfficePractice, Else Category 1
+10. add clause to repeat the remaining two i.e. MusicalInstrument and OfficeProduct, Else Category 1
-10. In the product name, count the number of character, I counted and stoped at 25 character including the spaces,
+11. In the product name, count the number of character, I counted and stoped at 25 character including the spaces,
-11. split the column again BUT not by delimiter, Split by number of character "once as far left as posible"
+12. split the column again BUT not by delimiter, Split by number of character "once as far left as posible"
-12. add the 25 and check on "once as far left as possible
+13. add the 25 and check on "once as far left as possible
-13. Right Click and remove the splited right column
+14. Right Click and remove the splited right column
-14. change the data types
+15. change the data types
-15. I removed columns that are not needed. i.e. the img link, user-name, review content and product link etc because they are not necessary.
+16. I removed columns that are not needed. i.e. the img link, user-name, review content and product link etc because they are not necessary.
-16. Close and Load my query.
+17. Close and Load my query.

 #### Steps taken for Data Cleaning: Here are some interesting codes used in the course of this Cleaning analysis
 - conditional columns
-- Custom Columns
-- split columns.
-See below the other codes;
+- Custom Columns ...
+See below other codes;

 <img width="858" alt="Excel Power query" src="https://github.com/user-attachments/assets/e39c8e85-e74d-4e2e-bb75-ded5babd9126" />

-In all, eight (8) columns were deleted because I didn't need it for the analysis and six (6) additional columns was created in addition to the important existing ones as it appears in the Amazon case study so as to tackled the two task questions simultenously.
+In all, eight (8) columns were deleted because it is not needed in the analysis and six (6) additional columns was created in addition to the important existing ones as it appears in the Amazon case study so as to tackled the two task questions simultenously.

 NEW TABLES CREATED ARE SHOWN THUS: